 The company told NBC15 the event was removed because it did not meet the guidelines it established for anti-stay at home protests.
 A Facebook spokesperson explained government officials have told them demonstrations are allowed, so long as the protesters abide by social distancing recommendations.

 "Unless government prohibits the event during this time, we allow it to be organized on Facebook,” the spokesperson said.
 “For this same reason, events that defy government's guidance on social distancing aren’t allowed on Facebook."

 The company requires all protests in states where social distancing is required to include explicitly that social distancing should be followed at the event.

-On Monday, CNN reported a Facebook spokesperson told the news channel it would take down Facebook Events that promote such activities in California, New Jersey, and Nebraska.
+a Facebook spokesperson told the news channel it would take down Facebook Events that promote such activities in California, New Jersey, and Nebraska.
 As far as Wisconsin, in addition to Ohio, Pennsylvania, and New York, the company was trying to get answers from the state governments as to whether the protests would be prohibited.

 "We reached out to state officials to understand the scope of their orders, not about removing specific protests on Facebook.
 We remove the posts when gatherings do not follow the health parameters established by the government and are therefore unlawful," Facebook told NBC15 when asked about Friday’s event.